nutjob-laboratories/erk/README.md

 # Frequently asked questions

-## Is **Ərk** designed for multiple users?

-Not directly, as all its configuration files are stored in **Ərk**'s installation directory.
-However, there are three command-line options you can use to manage settings for different users:

-* `--config` : This tells **Ərk** to use a user-specified file for most configuration options.
-* `--user` : This tells **Ərk** to use a user-specified user settings file.
-Stored in this file are nickname and username settings, server connection history, the disabled plugins list, and other user specific data.
-* `--format` : This tells **Ərk** to use a user-specified text display settings file.
-This sets what colors and formatting is used to display text in the client.

-This allows users to set specific configuration files for different users, and can be set in a shortcut or batch file.
-Configuration and user setting files are JSON, and the text format settings file is CSS.
-If the filename passed to **Ərk** is not found, **Ərk** will create the file and fill it with default settings.

-More command-line settings can be viewed by executing **Ərk** with the `--help` command-line flag.

 ## What does "erk" mean?

 The previous name for this client was "Quirc", but after working on it for a while, I discovered that there was already an IRC client named [Quirc](https://quirc.org/).
 I was asking for some name suggestions in IRC, when one of the users in the channel suggested "Erk", because "that's how you pronouce IRC".
 And thus **Ərk** was born.